Commentary by Ishmeal Bradley MD, PGY-2

 Please also see the clinical vignette presented before last week’s grand rounds.

-This week’s Medical Grand Rounds was given by Dr. Steven McGee from the University of Washington School of Medicine, author of …
+This week’s Medical Grand Rounds was given by Dr. Steven McGee from the University of Washington School of Medicine, author …

 Commentary by Daniel Fine MD